turbo/openftp4/README.md

 If you want to be extra nice, provide your actual email address (or one you have access to) as the password (blog post for details), so server admins can contact you.

+### Donate

+It costs $2 per week to keep the scan running.
+If you want to throw some money our way (for cookies and stuff), please do so at `14MzwUsRfZTygggU39LECLvamDwFpa2Vjj`.

 ## [![](https://news.ycombinator.com/y18.gif) Discussion](https://news.ycombinator.com/item?id=12523455)

 - News: [SoftPedia](http://news.softpedia.com/news/nearly-800-000-ftp-servers-accessible-online-without-authentication-508421.shtml) &#8226; [D. Pratt (German)](https://dominicpratt.de/unsichere-ftp-server/) &#8226; [IDG: NETWORKWORLD](http://www.networkworld.com/article/3121655/security/teenager-claims-to-have-accessed-ftps-downloaded-data-from-every-state-with-us-domain.html#comments) &#8226; [mob3](http://mob3.net/forum/threads/user-scans-all-open-ftp-servers-on-ipv4-posts-ip-results.6391/)